-Recall that 24-hour news is a relatively recent phenomenon.
+Recall that twenty-four-hour news is a relatively recent phenomenon.
 It didn’t exist in the past because there was no need for it.
 Ordinary people didn’t (and don’t!) have to know about every possible scandal or controversy or outrage.
-Indeed, the desire to know everything just for the sake of it (or for the sake of feeding your outrage-addiction) is a sin that we used to be something that we warned again.
+Indeed, the desire to know everything just for the sake of it (or for the sake of feeding your outrage addiction) is a sin that used to be something that we warned against.
 Catholic theologians like Aquinas describes the vice of curiositas, an unhealthy curiosity that’s not motivated out of a sincere love for the truth.
-He cites to St. Augustine, who warns how
+He cites St. Augustine, who warns,

 Some there are who forsaking virtue, and ignorant of what God is, and of the majesty of that nature which ever remains the same, imagine they are doing something great, if with surpassing curiosity and keenness they explore the whole mass of this body which we call the world.
 So great a pride is thus begotten, that one would think they dwelt in the very heavens about which they argue.

 This problem isn’t a new one.
-Originally, it made sense to stay on top of the news of the day, because it was directly relevant to your daily life: weather reports for farmers, local goings-on around town, etc. But with the introduction of the telegraph and photograph in the late 19th century, we could suddenly read about – and even see – events having no relation to our lives in any way.
+Originally, it made sense to stay on top of the news of the day, because it was directly relevant to your daily life: weather reports for farmers, local goings-on around town, etc. But with the introduction of the telegraph and photograph in the late nineteenth century, we could suddenly read about—and even see—events having no relation to our lives in any way.
 This began a subtle shift from the news as useful to the news as entertaining.
 In his 1985 masterpiece Amusing Ourselves to Death, Neil Postman traces the history by looking at, of all things, the crossword puzzle:

 The crossword puzzle became a popular form of diversion in America at just that point when the telegraph and the photograph had achieved the transformation of news from functional information to decontextualized fact.
 This coincidence suggests that the new technologies had turned the age-old problem of information on its head: Where people once sought information to manage the real context of their lives, now they had to invent context in which otherwise useless information might be put to some apparent use.
 The crossword puzzle is one such pseudo-context; the cocktail party is another; the radio quiz shows of the 1930’s and 1940’s and the modern television game show are still others; and the ultimate, perhaps, is the wildly successful “Trivial Pursuit.”
 In one form or another, each of these supplies an answer to the question, “What am I to do with all these disconnected facts?”
 And in one form or another, the answer is the same: Why not use them for diversion? for entertainment? to amuse yourself, in a game?

-As Postman shows, this trend from news as important to news as entertaining trivia isn’t a new one, but it’s been amplified by the introduction of video, by the creation of 24 news networks, and by the invention of digital media platforms like Twitter and Facebook, and of political news websites.
+As Postman shows, this trend from news as important to news as entertaining trivia isn’t a new one, but it’s been amplified by the introduction of video, by the creation of twenty-four-hour news networks, and by the invention of digital media platforms like Twitter and Facebook and of political news websites.